phsym/prettytable-rs/README.md

 ## Basic usage

-You can start using it the following way :
+You can start using it in the following way:

 ```rust
 #[macro_use] extern crate prettytable;